 It is possible to do so if the intended second supervisor is habilitated.

 In this case, a written application must be submitted to the Doctoral Office.
-The application can be submitted informally, but must briefly state why the person in question would be particularly suitable and competent to review the dissertation.

 Step 2: Applying for admission to a PhD programme at the HF